 We find that close client interaction is pivotal to our work.
 Our clients are the best resource for understanding what happened and who the key players are in the case.
-We want to hear from you, and you'll definitely be hearing from us as together we map out the story and put together the best defense possible.
+We want to hear from you.
+And you will definitely be hearing from us as together we map out the story and put together the best defense possible.

 Early Intervention Before Charges Get Filed

-Sometimes it's possible to stop criminal charges from ever being filed.
+Sometimes it is possible to stop criminal charges from ever being filed.

 Legal "Second Opinions"

 Perhaps you already have a California criminal defense lawyer.
 Your case has been pending for awhile.
-Your attorney advises you on a certain case strategy, such as accepting the D.A.'s offer, or taking the case to trial.
+Your attorney advises you on a certain case strategy, such as accepting the D.A.'s offer or taking the case to trial.
 Now you face a major life decision.
-And you're just not sure what to do.
+And you are just not sure what to do.